UniversalTraveller/weventure-coding-challenge/README.md

-# Demo of a Todo-App using React and Redux
+# Demo of a To-do-App using React and Redux

 This is how the app works:

-- a new to-do can be added by pressing the enter key
+- A new to-do can be added by pressing the enter key in the input field.
-- an item can be marked as done by clicking on it
+- An item can be marked as done by clicking on it.
-- an item can be deleted by clicking the "X" button
+- An item can be deleted by clicking the "X" button.
-- the list can be cleared entirely with the button below
+- The list can be cleared entirely with the button below.

 That's all.
 Note that this app doesn't let you save anything.